thoughtbot/ruby-science/book/solutions/introduce_explaining_variable.md

 This increases the overall size of the class and moves `text_from_ordered_answers` further away from `summary`, so you'll want to be careful when doing this.
 The most obvious reason to extract a method is to reuse the value of the variable.
-However, there's another potential benefit: in changes the way developers read the code.
+However, there's another potential benefit: it changes the way developers read the code.

 Developers instinctively read code top-down.
 Expressions based on variables